Aradhana90/Learn_Flying_Dyn/README.md

 3. Apply filtering and numerical differentiation with the functions in data/filter_and_diff.py.
 This is done automatically by the Data_Handler class.

 # Training
 1. Run eval/train_many.py.
 Here, you can select SVR or GPR, continuous-time or discrete-time, the number of training trajectories, the number of cross-validations and the used kernel function.
+The trained models are then stored to be later used for evaluation.

 # Evaluation
 There are different scripts to evaluate the performance using different metrics.
 In the scripts, you can select between GPR/SVR and CT/DT.